1. Gautama Buddha was born in __________.

 Explanation: His disciples (Panchavargiya monks) first heard his teachings here.

-12. Buddha’s first five disciples were called:
+12. Buddha’s first five disciples were called__________.

 A) Arhats